-Na Pua Makani Power Partners proposes a long-term monitoring approach consisting of standardized carcass searches alternating with interim monitoring at Project WTGs (Table 2-1).
+Na Pua Makani Power Partners proposes a long-term monitoring approach consisting of standardized carcass searches at Project WTGs with the potential to incorporate a reduced effort interim monitoring strategy if standardized results show low inter-annual variation in estimated take.
 Standardized searches including bias trials will be used to estimate the take of Covered Species.
-Interim monitoring will be used to ensure that years without standardized searches are reflective of an average fatality year.
-Using the information provided from each type of monitoring, Na Pua Makani Power Partners will track estimated take, which may be zero, throughout the life of the Project.
+If interim monitoring is approved by USFWS, DOFAW, and the ESRC, it will be used to document if anomalous fatality events occur in years without standardized searches.
+Using the information provided from standardized monitoring and, if approved, interim monitoring, Na Pua Makani Power Partners will track estimated take, which may be zero, throughout the life of the Project.
 The take estimates will be measured against the authorized take levels to ensure compliance with the HCP and will provide Na Pua Makani Power Partners with information relevant to the required timing of implementation of tiers of bat mitigation; this will provide for timely planning for implementation of the next tier of mitigation.
 This approach may be adaptively managed to improve the effectiveness and efficiency of the post-construction mortality monitoring program in a cost-effective and logistically feasible manner by using monitoring results, new science, or new methods for post-construction monitoring.
 Any such changes would require review and approval from USFWS and DOFAW (see Section 7.0).
+Implementation of interim monitoring would require review and approval from the ESRC.

-A three-year period of standardized carcass searches will be initiated upon the start of commercial operations (Section 3.0).
-Na Pua Power Partners assumes that the surveys conducted during the first three-year period will provide sufficient data to adequately describe fatality levels and the spatial and temporal trends in fatalities within the wind farm.
-Na Pua Makani Power Partners will consult with the USFWS and DOFAW before transitioning to the initial interim monitoring period, and the timing of future standardized searches may be adaptively managed in consultation with USFWS and DOFAW based on information developed through post-construction morality monitoring (see Section 7.0).
-This period will be followed by a four-year period of interim monitoring (Section 4.0).
-After the initial set of standardized and interim searches, 2-year standardized search periods will be followed by 4 - 5 year interim monitoring periods for the remainder of the permit term (Table 2-1).
+Standardized carcass searches will be initiated upon the start of commercial operations (Section 3.0).
+Na Pua Power Partners believes that the surveys conducted during the first three-year period in combination with results from other wind farms in Hawaii will provide sufficient data to adequately describe annual fatality levels and the spatial and seasonal trends in fatalities within the wind farm.
+After three years of post-construction monitoring have been completed, Na Pua Makani Power Partners will consult with the USFWS and DOFAW regarding the patterns of estimated take at the Project and review the potential for transitioning to interim monitoring.
+If permission to implement interim monitoring is requested and approved by USFWS, DOFAW, and ESRC, the timing of future standardized searches may be adaptively managed in consultation with the agencies based on information developed through post-construction morality monitoring (see Section 7.0).